-Luvata has been producing niobium-titanium (NbTi)-based superconducting wires and cables for more than thirty years.
+Luvata has been producing niobium-titanium (NbTi)-based superconducting wires and cables for nearly fifty years.
 We are the world's leading producer of special copper and low-temperature superconducting (LTS) wire and cable for many applications.

 Our superconducting wires are generally designed with specific application in mind and their features vary widely among the different products offerings.
 Our products range from wires with single superconducting filament to thousands of fine filaments.

-- Enamelled monolithic wires in round and rectangular configurations
+- Enameled monolithic wires in round and rectangular configurations

 - Wire-in-channel or cable-in-channel integrated conductors

-- Nb-Sn conductors by ‘bronze’ and ‘internal-tin’ methods
+- Nb-Sn conductors by 'internal-tin' and 'bronze' methods

 - Magnetic Resonance Imaging (MRI) Scanners